2018ik/2018ik.github.io/_wiki/spirit.markdown

 ### Spirit of Power

 The Spirit has power without economically.
 This spirit of power in Acts 1:8 allowed many to receive the Pentecostal power, which was had an outward power.
+This is emphasized in Luke 24:49 where the outpouring of the economical Spirit is referred to as "put on power from on high."
+This is to put on like clothing, which is an outward expression of power and authority, items required for God's move on earth.

 ### Compound Spirit